dashpay/platform/README.md

 - Run `npm run setup` - it will install dependencies and configure and build all packages
 - Run `npm run start` to start the local dev environment built from the sources
 - Run `npm test` to run whole test suite (note that running tests requires a node running so be sure to call `npm run start` first).
 Alternatively, you can run tests for a specific package by running `npm test -w <package_name>`, for example running `npm test -w @dashevo/dapi-client` will run tests for the JS DAPI client.
+To see all available packages, please check out [packages readme](./packages/README.md)
 - `npm run stop` will stop the local dev env.
 Running a dev env requires some resources, so you should stop the local node when you not need it anymore.
 - Run `npm run build` to rebuild project after changes.
 If you have a local node